t00mietum/nemo-anywhere/project/backlog.md

 		- Note: this also covers the relative or absolute symlink option from the private notes.
 		- Done: choosing a hardlink asks once more, every time, and lists what can go wrong as spaced bullets.
 Cancel is the default and goes back to the dialog.
 		- Done: the Hardlink choice carries a warning sign after its label.
+		- Done: "Link" makes a Windows `.lnk` shortcut, for folders and files, on every platform.
+Off Windows its tooltip says only Nemo Anywhere follows one there, and how it differs from a symlink.
+		- Note: off Windows a Link holds its path relative to itself, and the `\\server\share` path too when the target is on a mounted share.
+Path is grayed when only Links come out, since an absolute Linux path means nothing to Windows.
+On Windows, Relative adds a relative path to the shortcut.
+		- Note: Explorer cannot follow a Link made off Windows.
+Windows 11 reads a shortcut only through the part that names the target in its own terms, and a Linux path has none.
+Nemo Anywhere on Windows reads one anyway, from the relative or share path.
+		- Note: on Windows with no symlinks allowed, files now start on Link rather than on a grayed-out Symlink.

 - ✅ Allow moving tabs to other nemo-anywhere windows.
 	- Opened: 20260922.
 Closed: 20260924-095019.